http4k/www/src/website/content/_sites/a2a/_index.md

 ---
 sitemap:
     disable: true
-title: "http4k A2A (Agent-to-Agent Protocol)"
+title: "http4k A2A (Agent2Agent Protocol)"
-tagline: "http4k Agent2Agent: Interoperable agents, testable by design"
+tagline: "Interoperable agents, testable by design"
 layout: "product"
 type: "product"
 subdomain: a2a